- Understand the Importance of Leadership

 - Employ Periodic and Temporary Suppression of the Ego

-Off the top of your head, you can probably think of at least a few ways that teams in your organization have fallen short.
-Missed deadlines and failure to meet objectives are just a couple of the obvious problems that arise when teams don’t function well.
+Off the top of your head, you can probably think of at least a few ways that teamwork in your workplace has fallen short.
+The team may have missed a deadline or failed to meet a set objective.
+Regardless of what happened, when these incidents happen it is a usually a sign that teamwork and collaboration are not functioning properly.
 Even when a team’s efforts lead to seemingly good results, there are often plenty of missed opportunities because of issues such as:

 - Not every voice on the team was heard.